Life in the Sixth Form

-Our Sixth Formers enjoy their own building within school campus, The Cooper Building.
+Our Sixth Form students enjoy their own building within school campus, The Cooper Building.
 Our four floor centre for excellence provides students with classrooms built exclusively for A Level subjects, group study rooms, IT workrooms and social spaces.
-The Cooper Building also features a cafe, which serves our Sixth Form exclusively.
+The Cooper Building also features a café, which serves our Sixth Form exclusively.
 Students are given more independence and freedom than in the Prep or Senior School, which includes more free periods for study, a choice to have lunch on or off campus, and a different uniform.

-Students are given every opportunity to immerse themselves into life at school from the beginning of their Solihull journey.
+Students are given every chance to immerse themselves into life at school from the beginning of their Solihull journey.
 Induction days at the start of the year allow students to learn more about what to expect in their chosen subjects and to find their feet around campus.
-A second induction day challenges students in team building activities and strengthens bonds between peers to help the whole year group meet new friends.
+A second induction day challenges team building activities and strengthens bonds between peers to help the whole year group meet new friends.
 All Sixth Form students get a new Form Tutor and, if they joined the school earlier on, a completely new form.

-The Sixth Form also spend an afternoon a week participating in a Games activity of their choice, and have the opportunity to take part in all co-curricular activities available in the Senior School.
+The Sixth Form also spend an afternoon a week participating in a Games activity of their choice, and have the opportunity to take part in all co-curricular clubs available in the Senior School.
 To find out more about co-curricular opportunities, please go to our Senior School Co-Curricular section.